 Interested in becoming a Mentor?

 Becoming a mentor at Chinquapin is very rewarding and can help inﬂuence a motivated and talented young adult.
-Our students often are looking for role models outside of their community, and this is an opportunity for you to demonstrate to the mentee the possibilities that exist for them in "the real world."
-The time investment can be minimal.
-We have ﬁve events scheduled each year.
-Of course we would like you to check in with the Chinquapin student by text, e-mail or phone, perhaps one time per month, and you are encouraged to reach out to your mentee as often as your schedule permits.
+Our students often are looking for role models outside of their community, and this is a chance to demonstrate the possibilities that exist for them in “the real world.”

 Five events per year:

-- A Get To Know You gathering in the fall.
+- Get To Know You gathering in the fall.

-- Mid-Spring, group outing such as bowling or baseball.
-To be determined.
+- Mid-Spring, a group outing such as bowling or baseball.

 - Trips to civic, cultural or sports events, or to restaurants for a meal

 - Work on job skills such as resume writing, interview skills, application forms or other informal career guidance

 - Practice conversation and/or writing letters to develop communication skills

 - Take part in a community service project together